tripmine253/tr1p_dev/cello_1.md

 -	Components of the cello are identified by individual part names

 ## Question 2
-Comment on the graphics.
+####  Supporting Graphics
 Are they clear?
 Are they the right size?
-Please write 2-3 sentences to support your answer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTE3MTY3NF19
+eyJoaXN0b3J5IjpbLTkyMTgwNTc5Ml19
 -->